simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-18
+<br />**Date image released:**  2025-06-19
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Vikas Chander
-Eric Holland

-<br />**Title of the image:**  Space Station Silhouette on the Moon
+<br />**Title of the image:**  NGC 3521: Galaxy in a Bubble
-<br />**Description for the image:**  What's that unusual spot on the Moon?
-It's the International Space Station.
-Using precise timing, the Earth-orbiting space platform was photographed in front of a partially lit gibbous Moon in 2019.
-The featured image was taken from Palo Alto, California, USA with an exposure time of only 1/667 of a second.
-In contrast, the duration of the transit of the ISS across the entire Moon was about half a second.
-A close inspection of this unusually crisp ISS silhouette will reveal the outlines of numerous solar panels and trusses.
-The bright crater Tycho is visible on the lower left, as well as comparatively rough, light colored terrain known as highlands and relatively smooth, dark colored areas known as maria.
-Downloadable  apps can tell you when the International Space Station will be visible from your area.
-APOD Turns 30!: Free Public Lecture in Cork, Ireland on June 24
+<br />**Description for the image:**  Gorgeous spiral galaxy NGC 3521 is a mere 35 million light-years away, toward the northern springtime constellation Leo.
+Relatively bright in planet Earth's sky, NGC 3521 is easily visible in small telescopes but often overlooked by amateur imagers in favor of other Leo spiral galaxies, like M66 and M65.
+It's hard to overlook in this colorful cosmic portrait though.
+Spanning some 50,000 light-years the galaxy sports characteristic patchy, irregular spiral arms laced with dust, pink star forming regions, and clusters of young, blue stars.
+The deep image also finds NGC 3521 embedded in fainter, gigantic, bubble-like shells.
+The shells are likely tidal debris, streams of stars torn from satellite galaxies that have undergone mergers with NGC 3521 in the distant past.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/IssMoon_Holland_1063.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/NGC3521-2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).